-- (g) Taking note of briefings provided by the IAEA on the nature of COVID-19 and possible preventive measures, - (h) Acknowledging the utility and reliability of nuclear and nuclear-derived techniques in the detection and management of zoonotic diseases, including COVID-19, and important role of the VETLAB network, - (i) Recalling with appreciation the technical guidance and support provided by the Joint FAO/IAEA Division for detecting COVID-19, based on their long-term experience and proven success in response to zoonotic outbreaks such as Ebola, Avian Influenza and Zika and the publication of COVID-19 Pandemic: Technical Guidance for Nuclear Medicine Departments by the IAEA Secretariat in July 2020 as well as the conduct of COVID-19 webinars for healthcare providers, - (j) Welcoming the provision of assistance to Member States upon their request, through the interregional technical cooperation project INT0098 "Strengthening Capabilities of Member States in Building, Strengthening and Restoring Capacities and Services in Case of Outbreaks, Emergencies and Disasters", which provided detection equipment, including real time reverse transcription-polymerase chain reaction (real time RT-PCR) machines, and associated kits and personal protective equipment, to Member States to assist national efforts to combat the pandemic, - (k) Acknowledging the Agency's support to Member States, upon their request, on the operation, safety and security of nuclear and radiation facilities and related activities during the COVID-19 pandemic, and - (l) Highlighting the Agency's commitment in ensuring an uninterrupted implementation of the IAEA's safeguards and its most time-critical in-field verification activities during the COVID-19 pandemic, - 1.
+- (k) Welcoming the provision of assistance to Member States and non-Member State upon their request, through the interregional technical cooperation project INT0098 "Strengthening Capabilities of Member States in Building, Strengthening and Restoring Capacities and Services in Case of Outbreaks, Emergencies and Disasters", which provided detection equipment, including real time reverse transcription-polymerase chain reaction (real time RT-PCR) machines, and associated kits and personal protective equipment, to Member States to assist national efforts to combat the pandemic, - (l) Acknowledging the Agency's support to Member States, upon their request, on the operation, safety and security of nuclear and radiation facilities and related activities during the COVID-19 pandemic, and - (m) Highlighting the Agency's commitment in ensuring an uninterrupted implementation of the IAEA's safeguards and its most time-critical in-field verification activities during the COVID-19 pandemic, - 1.
 Expresses appreciation for the leadership of the Director General and for the professionalism of the staff of the IAEA; - 2.
-Requests the IAEA to continue carrying out its functions during the COVID-19 pandemic in all domains of its mandate with a view to: - (a) Ensure the continuity of the work done by the Agency in nuclear energy and nuclear applications in support of interested Member States to enhance their capabilities and thus contribute to maximizing the benefits of the peaceful uses of nuclear science, technology and applications; - (b) Assist Member States in timely identification of actions to mitigate the impact of the COVID-19 pandemic on the operation, safety and security of nuclear and radiation facilities, and continue facilitating the exchange of information among Member States, including through the newly developed pilot peer-to-peer COVID-19 OPEX Network and the maintenance of readiness of the IAEA's Incident and Emergency Centre; - (c) Ensure business continuity for the Agency, including the uninterrupted implementation of safeguards under the relevant safeguards agreements, while underlining the importance of all Member States continuing to provide essential cooperation to this end;
+Requests the IAEA to continue carrying out its functions during the COVID-19 pandemic in all domains of its mandate with a view to: - (a) Ensure the continuity of the work done by the Agency in nuclear energy and nuclear applications in support of interested Member States to enhance their capabilities and thus contribute to maximizing the benefits of the peaceful uses of nuclear science, technology and applications; - (b) Assist Member States in timely identification of actions to mitigate the impact of the COVID-19 pandemic on the operation, safety and security of nuclear and radiation facilities, and continue facilitating the exchange of information among Member States, including through the pilot peer-to-peer COVID-19 OPEX Network and the maintenance of readiness of the IAEA's Incident and Emergency Centre; - (c) Ensure business continuity for the Agency, including the uninterrupted implementation of safeguards under the relevant safeguards agreements, while underlining the importance of all Member States continuing to provide essential cooperation to this end; - (d) Quickly adapt to the limitations imposed by pandemic-related public health and safety measures, including through remote operation of the staff, organizing training webinars for Member States (and providing online information material on COVID-19 through a dedicated page on the Human Health Campus) as well as by making the necessary arrangements and adaptations for holding virtual and hybrid technical briefings and meetings of the Board of Governors; - (e) Ensure business continuity for the Agency in the implementation of the Technical Cooperation Programme;